 The process behind 100M Publishing involves empowering authors or teams to discover and distill their ideas and learning into a framework and narrative that is accessible, engaging, and impactful in written form.
 It is our process that we bring to the Three Rivers team, to help guide churches and the team to catalogue and communicate their own transformational journey – and then to clarify, codify, and communicate this to a wider audience.

 I’m honored to be able to endorse the process that Three Rivers Collaborative has established.
-Having spoken to both staff and student body at Johnson University several times, I’ve come to believe both TRC and Johnson are perfectly positioned to establish and fulfill its commission to help congregational health throughout the Knoxville region and beyond.
+I’ve come to believe both TRC and Johnson are perfectly positioned to establish and fulfill its commission to help congregational health throughout the Knoxville region and beyond.